Neural Fields as World Models: Discussion

-\textbf{Relation to prior work.} The neural field offers a mechanistic substrate for the ``intuitive physics engine'' proposed by Battaglia et al.\ \citep{battaglia2013simulation}: physics emerges from learned connectivity rather than explicit rules.
+\textbf{Relation to prior work.} The neural field offers a candidate implementation of the ``intuitive physics engine'' proposed by Battaglia et al.\ \citep{battaglia2013simulation}: physics emerges from learned connectivity rather than explicit rules.
 Ahuja et al.\ found that area MT activates during trajectory prediction even without visual motion \citep{ahuja2022role}.
 Our neural field shows analogous behavior: during blind prediction, activity moves through retinotopic space, providing a computational parallel to MT's motion representation.
 Multiplicative gating by motor signals implements gain modulation, the same computational principle found in posterior parietal cortex where motor signals modulate spatially organized sensory representations \citep{salinas2000gain, andersen1997multimodal}.
 Neural fields have a rich history in cognitive science through Dynamic Field Theory (DFT), which hand-specifies Amari-type dynamics to model working memory, motor planning, and decision-making \citep{schoner2016dynamic}.
 Our work departs from this tradition: rather than designing field dynamics for specific cognitive functions, we learn them end-to-end from sensorimotor prediction.
-The neural field discovers its own dynamics, including physics and body-selective encoding, through gradient descent on prediction error alone.
-This suggests that computational principles identified by DFT may emerge naturally when spatially structured networks are trained to predict the sensory consequences of action.
+The neural field learns its own dynamics, including physics and body-selective encoding, through prediction error within this structured architecture.
+On this view, computational principles identified by DFT can be learned when spatially structured networks predict the sensory consequences of action.